 Any retail trader, shopkeepers and self-employed person with annual turn-over not exceeding Rs.1.5 crore, in the age group of 18-40 year can subscribe this Scheme.
 They should not be an income tax payer or a member of National Pension Scheme (NPS - GOVT FUNDED), Employees’ State Insurance Corporation scheme (ESIC) and Employees’ Provident Fund Organization (EPFO) and Pradhan Mantri Shram Yogi Maandhan.

-Under the scheme, the subscriber may visit the nearest Common Service Centre and get enrolled in the scheme using her/his Aadhar number and savings bank account/Jan-Dhan account number on self-certification basis.
+Under the scheme, the beneficiary may visit the nearest Common Service Centre and get enrolled in the scheme using her/his Aadhar number and savings bank account/Jan-Dhan account number on self-certification basis.
 Nearest Common Service Centres (CSCs) can be located at locator.csccloud.in/.

 You may visit the nearest Common Service Centre for enrollment.
 One can locate the nearest CSCs at locator.csccloud.in/.
 Or You may enroll yourself on the portal https://maandhan.in